Benefits of Choosing an Autism School

 7. Community Involvement

-In an autism school, students participate in numerous community interactions.
-Sarah Dooley students visit local museums and parks weekly.
+In an autism school, however, students have a great deal of community involvement.
+Sarah Dooley students, for instance, visit area museums and parks weekly.
 They practice their social and educational skills by participating in community events as well.
+This helps to prepare students for life after they leave their school years behind.

 8. Transition Services

-In an autism school, your child receives job training and coaching along with other opportunities that prepare her for a productive, stimulating and independent life after school.
-These transition services occur on-site and within the community, often including internships and other life skill opportunities.
+In an autism school, children receive job training and coaching that are relevant to them.
+They are also given other opportunities that get them ready to lead productive, stimulating, and independent lives after school.
+These transition services occur on-site and within the community, often including internships and other chances to develop crucial life skills.